Deadheading Herbaceous Ornamentals and Roses

 Improves Appearance

-Removing the flower stalks from perennials like iris, Asiatic lily, liatris, and hosta can make the plant look better for the rest of the growing season by removing stalks covered in brown or dead blooms and pods.
+Removing the flower stalks from perennials like iris, Asiatic lily, liatris, and hosta can make the plant look better for the rest of the growing season because the brown or dead blooms and pods are no longer present.

 Prevents Self-Seeding

-Some species produce abundant seed that readily grows in different areas in the garden.
+Some species produce abundant seed that readily grows in different areas of the landscape.
 Sometimes this reseeding is "polite" and a welcomed addition to the garden.
 Other times it becomes overwhelming and invasive.
-Deadheading also prevents the self-seeding of golden marguerite, yarrow, columbine, blackberry lily, garlic chives, and other potentially invasive perennials.
+Deadheading prevents the self-seeding of spreaders like golden marguerite, yarrow, columbine, blackberry lily, garlic chives, and other potentially invasive perennials.

 Roses